Doc Snow has been an online writer for over seven years. He's a lifelong musician who loves to record his own compositions.

 - Climate change is serious.

 1) Climate change is real.

-This may sound a bit banal.
-But folks on the right often don't grasp this, because they too often limit their information to sources such as Fox News, Breitbart, and 'alt-right' media.
-Such sources have focused largely on the scientific uncertainty that exists, and not on what actually is known.
+This may sound a bit banal, but folks on the Right often don't grasp this because they too often get information only from sources such as Fox News, Breitbart, and 'alt-right' media.
+Such sources have focused largely on the uncertainty that exists and not on what actually is known.
 Folks who have been trained to focus only on uncertainties are naturally not going to be too worried.

-They may also tend to ascribe their opponents' view to some sort of "faith".
-It has thus become a cliche for some that "climate alarmism" is a cult.
-This quite often extends even to the cartoonish view that "alarmists" are just a group of deluded "believers" duped into "drinking the Koolaid" of a vast New World Order climate conspiracy.
-Indeed, President Trump himself approached this extreme with his famous but erroneous characterization of climate change as a 'Chinese hoax.'
+They may also tend to ascribe their opponents' views to some sort of 'faith' and believe that 'climate alarmism' is a cult.
+This quite often extends even to the cartoonish view that 'alarmists' are just a group of deluded 'believers' duped into 'drinking the Kool-Aid' of a vast New World Order climate conspiracy.
+Indeed, President Trump himself approached this extreme with his famous but erroneous characterization of climate change as a "Chinese hoax."

-These reports are not (as some think) conducted by the UN--the IPCC is an independent, outside body.
-Nor are they new, original research.
-Rather, each Assessment Report is a synthesis or summary of what the professional scientific literature says, written by hundreds of scientists working without pay.
+These reports are not (as some think) conducted by the UN.
+The IPCC is an independent, outside body.
+Nor is it new, original research.
+Rather, each assessment report is a synthesis or summary of what the professional scientific literature (written by hundreds of scientists working without pay) says.
 Each is, quite literally, based upon many thousands of research papers.
 Each is painstakingly peer-reviewed and subjected to an open comment process.
 Essentially, each is a snapshot of the state of the science of climate change.

 2) Climate change is serious.